Sharper bounds and structural results for minimally nonlinear 0-1 matrices: Sharper bounds

+\begin{proof} We prove this by induction.
+For $k = 2$, note that any potentially minimally nonlinear matrix $P$ with two rows has at most one column with two ones since $P$ avoids $R$.
+If $P$ has a column with two ones, then that is the only column in $P$, or else $P$ would contain a singular or empty column or $Q_1$ or its transformation.
+If every column of $P$ has a single one, then $P$ has at most four total columns since $P$ has no singular or empty columns and $P$ avoids $S_1$ and its transformations.

-For the inductive step, we introduce some terminology for relationships between rows in a potentially mnl matrix $A$.
-We say that row $r$ encompasses row $s$ if $r$ has a one somewhere to the left of the leftmost one of $s$, and $r$ also has a one somewhere to the right of the rightmost one of $s$.
-Note that if $r$ encompasses $s$, then $r$ has no ones between two ones of $s$, or else $A$ would contain $S_1$ or its reflection.
-Note that if $s$ has a one in a column between two ones of $r$, then $r$ must encompass $s$ or else A would contain $S_1$, $Q_1$, or their reflections.
+For the inductive step, we introduce some terminology for relationships between rows in a potentially minimally nonlinear matrix $A$.
+We say that \emph{row $r$ encompasses row $s$} if row $r$ has a one somewhere to the left of the leftmost one of row $s$, and row $r$ also has a one somewhere to the right of the rightmost one of row $s$.
+Note that if row $r$ encompasses row $s$, then row $r$ has no ones between two ones of row $s$, or else $A$ would contain $S_1$ or its transformation.
+Note that if row $s$ has a one in a column between two ones of row $r$, then row $r$ must encompass row $s$ or else A would contain $S_1$, $Q_1$, or their transformations.

-For the inductive hypothesis, suppose that every potentially mnl 0-1 matrix with $k$ rows has at most $4k-4$ ones, and let $A$ be a potentially mnl 0-1 matrix with $k+1$ rows.
-Name the rows $r_1, \dots, r_{k+1}$ so that $r_{k+1}$ is a row that does not encompass any other row, it has the rightmost one among such rows, and it has the fewest ones among such non-encompassing rows with the rightmost one.
+For the inductive hypothesis, suppose that every potentially minimally nonlinear 0-1 matrix with $k$ rows has at most $4k-4$ ones, and let $A$ be a potentially minimally nonlinear 0-1 matrix with $k+1$ rows.
+Let row $t$ denote the row that does not encompass any other row and has the rightmost one among such rows.
+If such rows are not unique then we pick one arbitrarily as row $t$.

-Note that $r_{k+1}$ must have all of its ones in adjacent columns in $A$, or else $r_{k+1}$ would encompass another row.
-By construction, $r_{k+1}$ has at most two ones.
-If we remove $r_{k+1}$ from $A$ to obtain $A'$, then $A'$ is not necessarily potentially mnl since there could be empty column(s) or violation of (2) or (3), but not both.
-So we fix whatever is present.
-If we remove empty column(s) then violation of (2) or (3) may be introduced, so we fix it too, but empty column doesn't show up after fixing violation of (2) or (3).
-So the process ends.
+Row $t$ must not have ones in non-adjacent columns, or else either row $t$ would encompass another row or $A$ would contain an empty column, singular column, $Q_1$, $S_1$, or their transformations.
+Hence row $t$ has at most two ones, and they are adjacent.
+If we remove row $t$ from $A$ to obtain $A'$, then $A'$ is not necessarily potentially minimally nonlinear since $A'$ could have empty or singular columns.

-Introduced either way, violation of (2) or (3) are always in consecutive and at most two columns.
-When we remove them, there will be no more violation of (2) or (3) in any other columns.
-The number of ones deleted is bounded by $2+2=4$. \end{proof}
+If $A'$ has a singular column, then it only has one singular column or else $A$ contains $R$.
+Moreover if $A'$ has a singular column $c$, then $A'$ has no empty column, since a singular column cannot be next to an empty column by definition.
+Removing $c$ from $A'$ produces a 0-1 matrix $A''$ with no empty columns and no singular columns, since any singular columns in $A''$ would have been singular in $A'$, but we removed the singular column from $A'$ to produce $A''$.
+Moreover $A''$ avoids $S_1$, $Q_1$, $R$, and all of their transformations.
+Thus $A''$ is potentially minimally nonlinear and has at most $4k-4$ ones by inductive hypothesis, so $A$ has at most $4k-1$ ones.